abpio/abp-commercial-docs/en/tutorials/book-store/mobile/maui.md

 }
 ```

-Since, we need to navigate to the create modal and edit modal pages whenever the action buttons are clicked, we need to register those pages with their routes.
-We can do this in the `AppShell.xaml.cs` file, which is responsible to provide the navigation for the application.
+Since we need to navigate to the create modal and edit modal pages whenever the action buttons are clicked, we need to register those pages with their routes.
+We can do this in the `AppShell.xaml.cs` file, which is responsible for providing the navigation of the application.

 ## Creating a New Author